laravel/docs/helpers.md

 <a name="method-str-between"></a>
 #### `Str::between()` {#collection-method}

-The `Str::between` method returns the portion of a string between two given values:
+The `Str::between` method returns the portion of a string between two values:

     use Illuminate\Support\Str;